From Culinary School to Odette, and Back to School

 From Kitchen to Classroom

-With eight years of experience under her belt, Elaine’s extensive skill set drew the attention of Chef Eve Felder, Managing Director of CIA, who was on the lookout for an instructor for the school.
+With eight years of experience under her belt, Elaine’s extensive skill set drew the attention of Chef Eve Felder, Managing Director of CIA, who happened to be on the lookout for an instructor for the school.

 “At CIA, we hire professionals, and not purely teachers, because we need people who are at the top of their game, those individuals who have had a progressive career path,” shared Chef Felder.